301s help your website visitors — and search engines — find their way when your website changes.

 Having search engines index different variations of your site isn’t ideal for SEO.
 But certain technical scenarios may result in having more than one version of your pages — or even your entire website — published by mistake.
 It’s important for Google to always understand which content to crawl and catalog.
 Using 301 redirects can help resolve duplication issues in the following situations:

-Moving from non-WWW to WWW URLs
+Moving from non-www to www URLs

-Eliminate trailing slashes in URLs
+Handling trailing slashes in URLs

 Resolving uppercase vs lowercase discrepancies in URLs